-It is my pleasure, as Chair of the Pensions Committee, to introduce the London Borough of Hackney Pension Fund Annual Report and Accounts for 2021/22.
+It is my pleasure, as Chair of the Pensions Committee, to introduce the London Borough of Hackney Pension Fund Annual Report and Accounts for 2022/23.
 The Pensions Committee is responsible for the management of all aspects of the Pension Fund, including investment, administration and governance of the Fund.

-2021/22 has been a busy year for the Hackney Pension Fund, with a focus on the implementation of a revised investment strategy and the development of the Fund's Responsible Investment policy.
-The Fund has also continued to implement significant improvements to its third party administration service and made significant improvements to the quality of its membership data.
+2022/23 has been a busy year for the Hackney Pension Fund, with a focus on completion of the 2022 triennial valuation and development of a revised investment strategy.
+The Fund has also renewed its third party administration services contract through its existing provider, Equiniti, and made significant improvements to the quality of its membership data.